qihao067/PoseExaminer/README.md

 ## Data & Model Preparation

-1. Download original pertained [PARE model](https://openmmlab-share.oss-cn-hangzhou.aliyuncs.com/mmhuman3d/models/pare/without_mosh/hrnet_w32_conv_pare.pth?versionId=CAEQOhiBgMCi4YbVgxgiIDgzYzFhMWNlNDE2NTQwN2ZiOTQ1ZGJmYTM4OTNmYWY5) to path [`PoseExaminer/Methods/PARE/master/`](https://github.com/qihao067/PoseExaminer/tree/main/Methods/PARE/master)
+1. Download the original pertained [PARE model](https://openmmlab-share.oss-cn-hangzhou.aliyuncs.com/mmhuman3d/models/pare/without_mosh/hrnet_w32_conv_pare.pth?versionId=CAEQOhiBgMCi4YbVgxgiIDgzYzFhMWNlNDE2NTQwN2ZiOTQ1ZGJmYTM4OTNmYWY5) to this path [`PoseExaminer/Methods/PARE/master/`](https://github.com/qihao067/PoseExaminer/tree/main/Methods/PARE/master)

 2. Download the human body model and other resources following this [page](https://github.com/open-mmlab/mmhuman3d/tree/main/configs/pare) in MMHuman3D, and put them to this path: [`PoseExaminer/data`](https://github.com/qihao067/PoseExaminer/tree/main/data)

 3. Download the human body model used for [VPoser](https://github.com/nghorbani/human_body_prior/) from this [page](https://smpl-x.is.tue.mpg.de/), and put them to this path: [`PoseExaminer/utils_PoseExaminer/support_data/dowloads`](PoseExaminer/utils_PoseExaminer/support_data/dowloads)

 4. Prepare the training data for PARE following this [page](https://github.com/open-mmlab/mmhuman3d/blob/main/docs/preprocess_dataset.md) in MMHuman3D.
 You only need to download the data for PARE to run the code in this repo.
+If you only want to evaluate our model, you can just download the 3DPW dataset.